wkumari/draft-wkumari-opsawg-sdi/README.md

-Kumari & Doyle          Expires December 2, 2019                [Page 7]
+Kumari & Doyle          Expires December 14, 2019               [Page 7]

-Internet-Draft                  template                        May 2019
+Internet-Draft                  template                       June 2019

    if a config file is "valid" is implementation specific, but a normal